the Best Potato Salad

-I’ve found the best consistency for boiled potatoes comes from adding the potatoes to cold water and then bringing them to a boil, rather than adding the potatoes to hot, boiling water.
-Like pasta, adding salt to the water, 1 to 1 ½ tablespoons, gives the potatoes some much needed flavor, so don’t be shy.
-Per my husband’s request, I add the salt once the water begins to bubble so it doesn’t sit on the bottom of my pan and pit the pan.
-He’s totally right.
+Always add the potatoes to cold water and then bringing them to a boil.
+Like pasta, adding salt to the water, 1 to 1 ½ tablespoons, gives the potatoes needed flavor, so don’t be shy.

-In my mom’s recipe, she uses Miracle Whip rather than mayo for it’s slightly sweet flavor.
-And because that’s just what she’s always done.
-I’ve used both because as I’ve gotten older, Miracle Whip has exited the building for my taste buds.
-But lately, I’ve returned to my roots and gone back to the Miracle Whip because that’s what mom uses, and I must say, I’m gonna stick with it.
-If you’re a mayo fan, by all means, make the move but maybe, just maybe, give the old Whip a try.
+We use Miracle Whip rather than mayo for it’s slightly sweet flavor.
+And because that’s just what my family has always done, and prefers.
+If you’re a mayo fan, by all means, make the move give the old Whip a try.

-My mom’s original recipe calls for just three eggs, but I’m a super fan of eggs in potato salad so I added an extra two.
-It probably stems from my adoration of egg salad.
+My mom’s original recipe calls for just three eggs, but I’m a super fan of eggs in potato salad so I add extra, like 3.
+We also love the eggs, similar to taste of egg salad.
 Feel free to adapt to your own taste.

 Allowing the potato salad flavors to meld is important here.
 If I’m planning on eating the salad on the day I make it, I’ll prepare it at lunch so it can sit and build the flavors or even overnight and will stay good in the refrigerator for up to 3-4 days.
 If it doesn’t get eaten up before then.